TyReed12/hello-world/README.md

 just another repository

-Student in the Application Development Program at North Seattle College
+Tyler is a student in the Application Development Program at North Seattle College